What is it?

 - Volunteers to help with classroom workshop activities

-- Warehouse space for packing
+- Warehouse and storage space for packing and storing kits and program supplies

-- Refrigerated truck and driver to make food deliveries one day/month
+- Refrigerated truck and driver to make food deliveries

 - Fundraising help to ensure program sustainability